-How Ukrainian tech founders operate during war
+‘I have no fear’: How Ukrainian tech founders operate during Russia’s war

 “It was a values-based decision, and I made it without hesitation,” he said.

 Given his tech industry expertise and MBA-level education, Suslov considered his professional options.
-“I don’t think I aspired to become an entrepreneur, but given the circumstances, I immersed myself [in starting a business] alongside new business partners,” Suslov said, referring to the process leading up to Uspacy, the developer of a corporate digital workspace, founded with Spartak Polishchuk and Volodymyr Pimakhov in the year the war began.
+“I don’t think I aspired to become an entrepreneur, but given the circumstances, I immersed myself [in starting a business] alongside new business partners,” Suslov said, referring to the process leading up to Uspacy, the developer of a corporate digital workspace, founded with Spartak Polishchuk, Volodymyr Pimakhov and Kyrylo Melnychuk in the year the war began.

 Companies such as Uspacy and others, like Grammarly and MacPaw, are part of a thriving technology sector, which was the country’s most significant service export in 2023, according to a study conducted by the Lviv IT Cluster and the United States Agency for International Development (USAID).